Ciao, welcome back to my blog!

 Skinny jeans or leggings

-Stretchy jersey and super fitted fabrics will draw the attention to the lack of curves.
+Stretchy jersey and super fitted fabrics will draw attention to the lack of curves.

-Shoulders broader that you hips.
+Shoulders broader that your hips.
 Full bust but usually flat rear and slim legs.

 Keep your upper body clean and uncluttered.